Lecture 1st semester

 The lecture will cover three macroeconomic topics: Economic growth, business cylces and unemployment.
 From the perspective of behavioural macroeconomics, we will discuss the role of conflicting motivations (dual-self models) for economic growth, of time-inconsistencies for understanding business cycles and of stress for understanding the dynamics of unemployment.

-The slides for the lecture will be available soon.
+The slides for the lecture are now available.